 - The cerebellum, involving posture, motor coordination, and learning simple tasks

-The greater the amount and duration of alcohol misuse, the greater the brain damage.
+The greater the amount and duration of alcohol misuse, the greater the brain damage from drugs and alcohol.

 How Alcohol Affects the Brain